-POS stands for ‘point of sale’ and is basically just the term used for whichever set-up you have in place for taking face-to-face transactions.
+POS system stands for ‘point of sale’ system and is basically just the term used for whichever set-up you have in place for taking face-to-face transactions.
 It isn’t a specific machine or an isolated process, it’s the byproduct of a number of elements that, together, let you take payments in-person.

 The way your POS system looks and functions will vary depending on a few things, like: